auth0/limitd-redis/README.md

 -  `elevated_limits`: (object)
   - `erl_is_active_key`: (string) the identifier of the ERL activation for the bucket.
   - `erl_quota_key`: (string) the identifier of the ERL quota bucket name.
-  - `per_calendar_month`: (number) the amount of tokens that the quota bucket will receive on every calendar month.

 `erlQuota.per_calendar_month` is the only refill rate available for ERL quota buckets at the moment.
 The quota bucket will be used to track the amount of ERL activations that can be done in a calendar month.